na-stewart/sanic-security/README.md

 ## Testing

-Make sure the test Sanic instance (`test/server.py`) is running on your machine as both postman, and the unit tests operate as a test client.
+Make sure the test Sanic instance (`test/server.py`) is running on your machine as both postman and the unit tests operate as a test client.

-Then run the unit tests (`test/tests.py`) or test with postman via clicking the button below.
+Then run the unit tests (`test/client.py`) or test with postman via clicking the button below.

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/d3667ed325439e0ffd6e?action=collection%2Fimport)